-A Transition Plan will be a part of the students IEP before he/she turns 16 years old.
-The Transition Plan is reviewed/revised by the IEP Team on a annual basis until the student either graduates or ages out from the Kern High School District.
+A Transition Plan will be a part of the student's IEP before he/she turns 16 years old.
+The Transition Plan is reviewed/revised by the IEP Team on an annual basis until the student either graduates or ages out from the Kern High School District.

 The Individuals with Disabilities Education Act (IDEA) defines transition services as a coordinated set of activities for a child with a disability that are: